Matrix Types

 This section describes what happens if the input matrix contains a mixture of different types of entries.

 In some other computation systems an input matrix of integers would be converted to a floating-point matrix.
-Mathematica does not do this, so that it can support symbolic computation.
+Wolfram Language does not do this, so that it can support symbolic computation.
 However, it means that users need to be aware of the differences.
 This is because the time required for a symbolic technique can be quite different from a machine-precision technique; in many cases the symbolic computation will take much longer.

 Complex Matrices